 Thirschfeld's rosti is crunchy and buttery on the outside and soft without being mushy on the inside.
 The presentation is gorgeous, and will definitely impress guests.
 The rosti is perfectly complimented by the tangy and zesty horseradish cream, briny capers, and luscious smoked salmon.
 It was my first attempt at a rosti that actually came out in one piece!
 I don't know if it was the grapeseed oil, or using the mandoline to shred the potatoes, or one of the other details in the instructions, but whatever it was worked.
-I used the 5mm julienne blade and set the mandoline at 2mm, to get nice thin shreds.
+I used the 5mm julienne blade and set the mandoline at 2 millimeters, to get nice thin shreds.
 I didn't find smoked gravlax, so substituted smoked salmon lox.
 The rosti would also be delicious served with smoked ham in place of the gravlax, or sour cream and applesauce like a traditional potato pancake.
 I will definitely make this again. —hardlikearmour

 Russet potatoes, scrubbed and roughly peeled

 kosher salt and fresh ground white pepper

 fresh chives minced

 Place a clean towel under a mandoline and grate the potatoes using the julienned blade and let them fall right onto the towel.
 Bunch up the corner of the towel and rinse the potatoes under cold running water.
-Twist the towel forming a tight ball and keep twisting until all the moisture is removed.
+Twist the towel, forming a tight ball, and keep twisting until all the moisture is removed.

 Place the potatoes into a bowl and combine with the melted butter.
 Season with salt and white pepper.

-Heat a 10 inch nonstick saute pan over medium heat.
-Add the grape seed oil and then place the potatoes evenly across the bottom of the pan.
+Heat a 10-inch nonstick saute pan over medium heat.
+Add the grapeseed oil and then place the potatoes evenly across the bottom of the pan.

-When the rosti is ready to flip use an over size lid or pizza pan and cover the saute pan.
+When the rosti is ready to flip, use an oversize lid or pizza pan and cover the sauté pan.
 Do this by the sink.
 Flip, without hesitation, while holding the pizza pan tightly to the pan, and them slide the cake carefully back into the pan.
 Cook the other side of the rosti until crispy.